manticoresoftware/manticoresearch/manual/Searching/Options.md

 IDF flags can be mixed; `plain` and `normalized` are mutually exclusive; `tfidf_unnormalized` and `tfidf_normalized` are mutually exclusive; and unspecified flags in such a mutually exclusive group take their defaults.
 That means that `OPTION idf=plain` is equivalent to a complete `OPTION idf='plain,tfidf_normalized'` specification.

 ### index_weights
 Named integer list.
-Per-index user weights for ranking.
+Per-table user weights for ranking.

 ### local_df
-`0` or `1`,automatically sum DFs over all the local parts of a distributed index, so that the IDF is consistent (and precise) over a locally sharded index.
+`0` or `1`,automatically sum DFs over all the local parts of a distributed table, so that the IDF is consistent (and precise) over a locally sharded table.

 ### low_priority
 `0` or `1` (`0` by default). `low_priority=1` runs the query with low priority in terms of Linux CPU scheduling.
 Consider also option `threads=1` instead, or use that together with `low_priority=1`, as it might be better in some use cases.